 The first time

-• During fireworks keep the curtains closed.
+• Keep the curtains closed.

 • Provide plenty of distraction through toys, games and treats during noisy periods.

-What to do if your dog is afraid
+What if your dog is scared?

 • Trembling